currentxchange/purple-explainer/Economic-Brief.md

 ## Utility

 ☀️ SOL is spendable 1:1 for Sol Ups on [cXc.world](https://cxc.world).
 SOL is freely given, but cannot be bought, sold, or traded, and each user can hold up to 288 SOL at a time.
+A user can receive up to 288 SOL per day.
 SOL is indivisible.

 ## Max Supply = Max Possible on EOSIO (2<sup>64</sup>-1) ☀️ SOL